GENERAL PRINCIPLES

 In-text citation

-2. By opening parentheses at appropriate place in the text, surname of the author, publication date and the cite page number are stated.
+2. By opening parentheses at appropriate places in the text, surname of the author, publication date and the cite page numbers must be stated.

-a) If citation has been made again to same references in the text, also the same method is applied; abbreviations such as op. cit., ibid etc. should not be used.
+a) If citation is made again to the same sources in the text, the same method is applied; abbreviations such as op. cit., ibid etc. should not be used.

 For example: (Köprülü, 1966: 71-76)

-b) If the cited author name has been mentioned in the text, it is no need to repeat the author name within the parentheses.
+b) If the cited author name is mentioned in the text, the author’s name must not be used in parentheses.

 For example: Boratav (1984: 11) states that the number of these stories is 34.

-c) If the reference to which is cited is with two authors, both authors’ surnames should be used.
+c) If the reference has two authors, both authors’ surnames must be used.

 For example: (Aça and Yolcu, 2017: 72)